Indonesian presidential candidates are trying social media and K-pop to win over young voters. Will it work? - ExBulletin

 A December survey by the Indikator Politik Indonesia agency showed that the three candidates were virtually tied among voters aged 56 or older, but that Subianto was clearly ahead in all younger age categories.

 Subianto was the first candidate to seek support from young people, with campaigns on social media and video billboards featuring animated Pixar-style depictions of himself and his running mate.
-They aim to soften the image of the gruff-speaking former general, accused of past human rights violations, which he has denied.
+They aim to soften the image of the gruff-speaking former general, who has been accused of human rights abuses in the past, which he has denied.

 Last month, Raka showed up at the popular Mobile Legend Championship esports tournament in Jakarta to attract young players.

-Note: - UPDATE: St. Mary's County EMS vehicle involved in serious traffic crash in Hollywood – Southern Maryland News Net